 If a purchase is under $80, customers do not need to use their PIN.

-Over half of New Zealanders know they can use Tap and Go technology and enter their PIN for purchases over $80.
+Two thirds of New Zealanders (66%) know they can use Tap and Go technology and enter their PIN for purchases over $80.

 Isn’t contactless more expensive?